xuchenxu168/ComfyUI_doubao_seed/README.md

 ## 💝 Support the Project
 <div align="center">
 ### ☕ Buy Me a Coffee
-If you find IndexTTS2 helpful and it has made your voice synthesis projects easier, consider supporting the development!
+If you find doubao_seed helpful and it has made your voice synthesis projects easier, consider supporting the development!
 **🎯 Your support helps:**
 - 🚀 Accelerate new feature development
 - 🧠 Enhance AI capabilities